skarmory84/task_crud_challenge/README.md

 rails s
 ```

+## Task model description

+A task has the following fields

+* Name: Uniq name for the task

+* Description: Description of the object

+* Status: Current status of the object

 ## Validations

-A Task has the following validations
+A task has the following validations

-* Name is required and must be uniq
+* Name is required and must be uniq.
+It is case sensitive.

 * Description is optional, but cannot be greater than 100 characters